make2explore/ESP32-OpenThread-Command-Line-Interface-Example/OT-CLI/README.md

 child  # router is also a valid state
 Done
 ```
-The second device has joined the Thread network as a router (or a child).
+The second device has joined the Thread network as a child (or a router).

 ## Extension commands